cloudnative-pg/cloudnative-pg/docs/src/installation_upgrade.md

 ...
 ```

+Clusters in 1.22 will have `enableAlterSystem` set to `false` by default.
+If you want to retain the existing behavior, in 1.22, you need to explicitly
+set `enableAlterSystem` to `true` as shown above.

+In versions 1.21.2 and 1.20.5, and later patch releases in the 1.20 and 1.21
+branches, `enableAlterSystem` will be set to `true` by default, keeping with
+the existing behavior.
+If you don't need to use `ALTER SYSTEM`, we recommend
+that you set `enableAlterSystem` explicitly to `false`.

 !!!
 Important
-    You can execute this operation immediately following your upgrade to
+    You can set the desired value for  `enableAlterSystem` immediately
-    version 1.22.0.
-Alternatively, you have the option to first upgrade to either
-    version 1.21.2 or 1.20.5 and then explicitly set it to true, as demonstrated in
+    following your upgrade to version 1.22.0, 1.21.2, or 1.20.5, as shown in
     the example above.

 ### Upgrading to 1.21 from a previous minor version